ArmDeveloperEcosystem/arm-learning-paths/content/learning-paths/cross-platform/simd-on-rust/_index.md

 ---
-title: Write effective SIMD on Arm using Rust
+title: Write SIMD code on Arm using Rust.

 minutes_to_complete: 30

-who_is_this_for: This is an advanced topic for developers who want to take advantage of SIMD on Arm systems using Rust
+who_is_this_for: This is an advanced topic for developers who want to take advantage of SIMD on Arm systems using Rust.

 learning_objectives:
     - Describe how to do SIMD programming with Rust on Arm.